Sailing in Guatemala:

 For our regular scheduled trips: check our sailing dates

-Includes: captain, chef, food, 4 double beds & 2 single beds
+Includes: captain, chef, food, drinking water, coffee, tea, hot chocolate, 4 double beds & 2 single beds

 Agenda: sailing calendar for the river tour.

-First day sail by the Old Spanish Fort, then across Lago Izabal for a sunset dinner.
+First day scheduled trip: sail by the Old Spanish Fort, then across Lago Izabal for a sunset dinner.

 Next morning you will take a 30 min. walk through a productive ranch and lush jungle to the hot mineral water falls where you relax in natural steam caves, hot & cold whirlpools within a surrounding jungle atmosphere.
-Noon hoist the sails and sail across the lake at speeds up to 15 knots on a windy day, then stay at Palafitos for the night.
+Noon hoist the sails and sail across the lake at speeds up to 15 knots on a windy day, then moored at Palafitos for the night.

-In the morning you will sail down into the spectacular Canyon of the Rio Dulce, visit the Caribbean Village of Livingston, next the Tatin River for a cool spring swim then back to the Rio Dulce for a hot spring bath.
+In the morning you will sail down into the spectacular Canyon of the Rio Dulce, visit the Caribbean Village of Livingston, next the Tatin River for a cool spring swim then on back to the Rio Dulce for a hot spring bath.
 Afterwards you will sail through the Manatee Park area.
-In the afternoon you will cross the Golfete then anchor for the night.
+In the afternoon you will cross the Golfete then anchor for a sunset dinner.

-Sunrise then breakfast, after you will arrive back to Rio Dulce Town before noon to desembark.
+Sunrise breakfast, after you will arrive back to Rio Dulce Town before noon to desembark.

-This four-day trip is the most beautiful way to explore this area.
+This four-day trip is a great price to enjoy this beautiful area.
 This spacious 46' Catamaran has plenty of space to relax and be adventures sailors.
 Come sail away and make this adventure one of the best parts of your vacation.

 Our 46' Polynesian Sailboat has been operating in Guatemala waters since several years, sailing out every week.
 She is registered in Guatemala and Belize as a tourist boat and is highly recommended by the tourist board of Guatemala and many guidebooks.
 She does more for less, so Let's Go Sailing and fulfill your dream vacation sailing with us in Paradise!

-Price Includes: Captain, sailor, chef, food, private cabins (pillows, bed sheets, blanket and towels), sleeping bags, snorkel, mask, fins and fishing gear, 2 paddle boards, CD stereo and 2 hammocks 2' above the water.
+Price Includes: Captain, sailor, chef, food, coffee, tea, hot chocolate, drinking water, private cabins (pillows, bed sheets, blanket and towels), 2 paddle boards, music, 2 hammocks just 2 feet above the water.